intelligentplant/AppStoreConnect.Adapters/docs/tutorials/writing-an-extension-feature/02-Extension_Methods.md

 }
 ```

 We have now added some metadata that describes the operation.
-We could have also specified parameters describing the JSON schemas of our request and response types (`PingMessage` and `PongMessage` respectively).
+We could have also explicitly specified parameters describing the JSON schemas of our request and response types (`PingMessage` and `PongMessage` respectively).
 However, by not specifying these parameters, the `BindInvoke` will automatically generate these schemas for us.

-Compile and run the program again and we will see the following output:
+Compile and run the program again and we can see that the description has been added to the operation:

 ```
-[example]
-  Name: Example Adapter
+{
+  "id": "example",
+  "name": "Example Adapter",
-  Description: Example adapter with an extension feature, built using the tutorial on GitHub
+  "description": "Example adapter with an extension feature, built using the tutorial on GitHub", "properties": {},
-  Properties:
-  Features:
-    - asc:features/diagnostics/health-check/
-  Extensions:
-    - asc:extensions/tutorial/ping-pong/
-      - Name: Ping Pong
-      - Description: Example extension feature.
-      - Operations:
-        - Ping (asc:extensions/tutorial/ping-pong/invoke/Ping/)
+  "features": [
+    "asc:features/diagnostics/health-check/"
+  ],
+  "extensions": {
+    "asc:extensions/tutorial/ping-pong/": {
+      "name": "Ping Pong",
+      "description": "Example extension feature.",
+      "operations": {
+        "asc:extensions/tutorial/ping-pong/invoke/Ping/": {
+          "operationType": "Invoke",
+          "name": "Ping",
-          - Description: Responds to a ping message with a pong message
+          "description": "Responds to a ping message with a pong message", "requestSchema": {
+            "type": "object",
+            "properties": {
+              "CorrelationId": {
+                "type": "string",
+                "description": "The correlation ID for the ping.", "required": []
+              },
+              "UtcTime": {
+                "type": "string",
+                "format": "date-time",
+                "description": "The UTC time that the ping was sent at."
+              }
+            }
+          },
+          "responseSchema": {
+            "type": "object",
+            "properties": {
+              "CorrelationId": {
+                "type": "string",
+                "description": "The correlation ID for the ping associated with this pong.", "required": []
+              },
+              "UtcTime": {
+                "type": "string",
+                "format": "date-time",
+                "description": "The UTC time that the pong was sent at."
+              }
+            }
+          }
+        }
+      }
+    }
+  }
+}
 ```

 The next step is for us to try invoking the operation.